Ladder Operator Block-Encoding: Ladder Operator Block-Encoding

 Here, we construct block-encodings for the individual fermionic creation ($b_j^\dagger$) and annihilation ($b_j$) operators.
-As these are block-encodings of non-unitary operators, we define the associated unitary operators as in Eq. \ref{eq:general-block-encoding}:
+As these are block-encodings of non-unitary operators, we define the associated unitary operators following Eq. \eqref{eq:general-block-encoding}:

-The L2 norm of the fermionic ladder operators in the Fock basis is $1$.
-Therefore these operators do not need to be rescaled.
+The L2 norm of the fermionic ladder operators in the Fock basis is $1$, meaning these operators do not need to be rescaled.

-The definition of the fermionic creation operator (Eq. \ref{eq:fermionic-creation}) results in two implications.
-If the mode is \textit{unoccupied}, then the mode should become occupied and a potential phase flip - determined by the occupancy of the preceeding fermionic modes - should be applied.
-If the mode is occupied, then state should be modified to have zero amplitude in the encoded subspace.
-Therefore, the non-trivial action of the unitary will be dependent on the occupation of the associated fermionic mode:
+The definition of the fermionic creation operator (Eq. \eqref{eq:fermionic-creation}) results in two implications.
+If the mode is \textit{unoccupied}, then the mode should become occupied and the amplitude should be updated with a potential sign flip ($p(n)$, Eq. \eqref{eq:parity}).
+If the mode is occupied, then the output state should have no amplitude in the encoded subspace.
+The non-trivial action is dependent on the occupation of the associated fermionic mode:

-where $p(n)$ denotes the potential phase flip induced by the parity of the occupation of the preceeding fermionic modes as defined by Eq. \ref{eq:parity}.

-An implementation for $U_{b^\dagger_j}$ is given in Subfigure \ref{fig:fermionic-be}a.
-The initial Toffoli gate flips the ancilla qubit to indicate that the state is entirely outside of the encoded subspace when the control qubit is on ($\ket{1}$) and the fermionic mode is occupied ($\ket{1}$).
-The sign of the output state corresponding to $p(n)$ can be applied appropriately using a series of controlled Pauli $Z$ operators applied to each of the fermionic modes with index $i < j$: $\vec{Z}_i$.
+An implementation for $U_{b^\dagger_j}$ is given in subfigure \ref{fig:fermionic-be}a.
+The Toffoli gate flips the ancilla qubit to push the state entirely outside of the encoded subspace when the control qubit is on ($\ket{1}$) and the fermionic mode is occupied ($\ket{1}$).
+The update of the amplitude corresponding to $p(n)$ can be applied using a series of controlled Pauli $Z$ operators applied to each of the fermionic modes with index $i < j$: $\vec{Z}_i$.
 The occupation of the fermionic mode on which the ladder operator acts is updated using a controlled Pauli $X$ operator: $X_j$.

-A block-encoding for the fermionic annihilation operator, $U_{b_j}$, can be constructed similarly to $U_{b^\dagger_j}$ and is shown in subfigue \ref{fig:fermionic-be}b.
+A block-encoding for the fermionic annihilation operator ($U_{b_j}$) can be constructed similarly and is shown in subfigure \ref{fig:fermionic-be}b.
 The fermionic creation operator ($b^\dagger$) only acts nontrivially when the mode it acts upon is \textit{unoccupied}.
-Inversely, the fermionic annihilation operator ($b$) will only act nontrivially if the mode it acts upon is \textit{occupied}.
+Inversely, the fermionic annihilation operator ($b$) will only act nontrivially if the mode is \textit{occupied}.
 Therefore, the block-encoding ancilla is flipped outside of the encoded subspace if the control qubit is on ($\ket{1}$) and the fermionic mode is unoccupied ($\ket{0}$).